 Disclaimer: Microsoft/Xbox neither sponsored nor endorsed this project.

-Because the Xbox Game Pass service offers a varied selection of so many games, it's difficult to find something of interest to play.
-How might we make that discovery process faster and easier for users?
+Because the Xbox Game Pass service offers a varied selection of so many games, it can be difficult for users to find something of interest to play.

 To better understand Xbox Game Pass's impact on the video game market and the kind of users who subscribe to and use the service, I researched the ways Game Pass has shaken up the industry and general sentiments among subscribers.